kaisadilla/judith/.info/spec.md

 * `let`: points to an immutable value.
 These values are always thread-safe.
 * `let mut`: points to a mutable value.
 This variable is the owner of the mutable value, and as such it can mutate the value, lend it and transfer it.
 * `let shared`: points to a mutable value.
 That value is owned by an unknown number of variables, including this one.
 As such, this variable can mutate the value, and can lend it, but cannot transfer it.
+* `let ref`: points to a value with unknown mutability, owned by someone else.
+A `ref` can be read, but cannot be shared in any way other than into `ref` parameters.
+When creating a `ref` variable from a `mut` one, the `mut` one is lending the value to the `ref` variable and, as such, the `mut` one cannot transfer ownership of it until the `ref` variable has gone out of scope.
+If the `mut` value escapes the function (e.g. when you are getting it from a value outside the function, or assigning it to one), then passing a `ref` to another thread will force the function to await the thread before it returns.

 From this definition, some interesting properties arise:
 * `let` is inherently thread-safe.